Welcome Home, Roxy Carmichael: Reception

 Welcome Home, Roxy Carmichael received mixed reviews.
-On Rotten Tomatoes, the film has a 50% approval rating based on 12 reviews, with an average rating of 5.4/10.
-On Metacritic, the film has a score of 44 out of 100 based on 19 reviews, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 54% based on 13 reviews, with an average rating of 5.4/10.
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 44, based on 19 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+Roger Ebert of The Chicago Sun-Times gave the film 2 stars out of a possible 4, saying parts were convincing while others were entirely unrealistic and concluding the "movie sinks into contrived plot manipulation" rather than expand on its best moments.